-The Physician Scientist Training Program (PSTP) is a campus-wide program that provides young physicians with specialized options for post-residency scientific training at UT Southwestern.
-The PSTP will provide individuals selected for the program with highly individualized mentorship, the opportunity to train in the research laboratories of one of our internationally renowned faculty, and up to three years of salary support during the years of their research training.
+The Physician Scientist Training Program (PSTP) is a campus-wide program that provides young physicians with specialized options for post-residency scientific training at UT Southwestern Medical Center.
+The PSTP provides individuals with highly individualized mentorship, the opportunity to train in the research laboratories of one of our internationally renowned faculty, and up to three years of salary support during the years of their research training.

 - Biological Chemistry

 - Cell Regulation